Our user base of 9-12 year olds is our least engaged audience on Epic! and we’re not sure why.

-Comic books make up a large percentage of what 9-12 year olds read on our platform.
+Comic books make up a large percentage of what 9-12 year olds read on our platform, therefore it is very impactful experience for those users.

 Now that we had our goal (and a name) I started work on Comic Zoom.